cyrildiagne/fstq/README.md

 - **Dynamic batching**
   Items are automatically and dynamically bulked in batches to dramatically speep up GPU inference.
+- **Priority management**
+  You can allocate a different priority to each item to control what gets handled first.
 - **Always processed once**
-  FSTQ guarantees that each item will only be processed once even if multiple workers are listening to the queue at the same time. -->
+  FSTQ guarantees that each item will only be processed once even if multiple workers are listening to the queue at the same time.

 **Status:** Experimental 🧪